rotoapanta/rsync-docker/README.md

 | `5 * * * *`     | Run once every hour (at HH:05)         |
 | `*/30 * * * *`  | Run every 30 minutes                   |
 | `0 2 * * *`     | Run daily at 02:00 AM                  |

+## Telegram Bot Usage

+The service includes a Telegram bot that notifies you about the status of synchronizations and allows you to trigger a manual sync.

+### Bot Commands:

+To interact with the bot, find it on Telegram (using the bot username you configured with `@BotFather`) and send the following commands:

+- `/start` or `/help`: Displays a welcome message and a list of available commands.
+- `/sync`: **Triggers a manual data synchronization** from the Raspberry Pi to your configured local folder (`RSYNC_DEST_HOST_PATH`).
+  The bot will confirm that the sync has started and will notify you of the result once it completes.

+**Important:**
+Make sure that your `TELEGRAM_CHAT_ID` in the `.env` file is the ID of the chat where you want to interact with the bot.
+For security reasons, the bot will only respond to commands from that `chat_id`.

 ## Notifications